 49 C.F.R.
 40.305(a)–(b)

-A district shall provide educational materials that explain the federal requirements and the district's policies and procedures with respect to meeting these requirements.
-The district shall ensure that a copy of these materials is distributed to each driver before the start of alcohol and controlled substances testing under this policy and to each driver subsequently hired or transferred into a position that requires driving a commercial motor vehicle.
+A district shall provide educational materials that explain the federal requirements and the district's policies and procedures with respect to meeting the requirements.
+The district shall ensure that a copy of these materials is distributed to each driver before the start of alcohol and controlled substances testing under 49 C.F.R.
+Part 382 and to each driver subsequently hired or transferred into a position that requires driving a commercial motor vehicle.
 Written notice to representatives of employee organizations of the availability of this information shall also be provided.
 The materials shall include detailed discussion of at least the items listed at 49 C.F.R.
 382.601.
 49 C.F.R.
 382.601

 A district required by federal safety regulations to conduct alcohol and drug testing of an employee who holds a commercial driver's license shall report the following information to the Department of Public Safety: